 Jamaican Gungo Peas and Rice is a popular side dish of savoury pigeon peas and fluffy rice, infused with island herbs, spices and creamy coconut milk.
 This well-seasoned Caribbean staple is cooked to perfection so it’s the perfect side to favourites like Jamaican Oxtail, Curry Goat, and Jerk Chicken.

-For more Jamaican rice recipes, try my traditional Jamaican Rice and Peas made with red kidney beans and this Vegan Jamaican Bulgur Wheat & Peas recipe next!
+For more Jamaican rice recipes, try my traditional Jamaican Rice and Peas made with red kidney beans, Pumpkin Rice with Coconut Milk and this Vegan Jamaican Bulgur Wheat & Peas recipe next!

 Jamaican Gungo Peas and Rice